 Damon Lindelof explained, “The volcano had been dormant for the duration of the series, but based on moving into this endgame, the island had become unstable and the volcano was going to erupt.
 We were going to have lots of seismic activity, and ultimately, there was going to be this big fight between the forces of good and the forces of evil, which ended up in the series manifesting as Jack and The Man in Black, in the midst of magma.
 Magma spewing everywhere!”
 It might have broken the bank, but it would have made for a more memorable finale than what we got in the end.

-For more on the Lost finale that never was, be sure to read the full story at Entertainment Weekly, and check out the video down below.
+For more on the Lost finale that never was, be sure to read the full story at Entertainment Weekly.

 Images: ABC Television